roman-milk/roman-milk.github.io/cvsn.md

  Finally 5:00pm arrived.
 I never get to work by 9:00, and I never leave before 6:00, but today I was willing to make an exception.
 I walked out to the cars with Karen.

  "Debbie is working really hard to make tonight special.
 Say something nice when you get there," she advised me as we got to our cars.
-Report_Story #2